Fundamental domains for congruence subgroups of SL2 in positive characteristic: Introduction

-We remark that the method of constructing a fundamental domain for a congruence subgroup as a ramified covering is unclear in the settings of Morgenstern, Gekeler-Nonnengardt and Rust.
-It is straightforward to verify that correctly constructing a ramified covering for the action of $\Gamma(g)$ on $X$ over $\Gamma\,\backslash X$ gives rise to a graph of groups $\Gamma(g)\backslash\!\backslash X$ with fundamental group isomorphic to $\Gamma(g)$, quotient graph $\Gamma(g)\backslash X$, and universal covering tree of groups isomorphic to $X$.
-Applying the Bass-Serre theory for reconstructing group actions on trees thus gives an equivalence between the graph of groups $\Gamma(g)\backslash\!\backslash X$ and the action of $\Gamma(g)$ on $X$.
-Thus the ramified covering for $\Gamma(g)$ on $X$ over $\Gamma\,\backslash X$ should coincide with the quotient graph, $\Gamma(g)\backslash X$, of $X$ by the action of $\Gamma(g)$, though we have not included a detailed proof here.

-The structural properties of the quotient graphs obtained as ramified coverings are difficult to determine and detailed drawings of these graphs are non-trivial to obtain.
-We use the Magma computer algebra system (\cite{magma}) to construct explicit examples and to carry out computations.
-This involves a number of features of Magma including finite matrix groups, graph isomorphism (\cite{nauty}), and finite geometries (\cite{Leemans}).
-We drew some of the resulting graphs with the program {\tt dot} which is part of the Graphviz graph visualization system (\cite{graphviz}).
+The structural properties of the quotient graphs obtained as ramified coverings are nontrivial to determine.
+We use the Magma computer algebra system \cite{magma} to construct explicit examples.
+This involves a number of advanced features of Magma including finite matrix groups, graph isomorphism \cite{nauty}, and finite geometries \cite{Leemans}.
+We drew some of the resulting graphs with the program {\tt dot} which is part of the Graphviz graph visualization system \cite{graphviz}.